MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-license-overview.md

 ## Standard license included with app

-As previously mentioned, many of the apps available within the Intune console are free to use.
+As previously mentioned, many of the apps available to select within [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) are free to use.
 You can add these apps to Intune and assign them to the members of your organization without additional cost.
 The members of your organization can use the app without any additional license, subscription, or account.
 Each app may have their own standard use-license.

 > [!NOTE]
-> Each app type for their related platform is added within the Intune console by selecting **Apps** > **All apps** > **Add**.
+> Each app type for their related platform is added within [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) by selecting **Apps** > **All apps** > **Add**.

 For more information, see [Add apps to Microsoft Intune Overview](apps-add-overview.md).